Monday, December 31, 2012

 Select "Help" in the horizontal Menu toolbar.
 When the window under Help opens select "Get Started."
 Under the "Walkthroughs" column select "Learn the Fundamentals."
 Scroll down Learn the Fundamentals, select "Lean Back and Learn" and watch all of the tutorials.

 Select "Extensions" from the left vertical Activity toolbar on VSC.
 A search window will open.
-Use this window to find, download and install "Haskell" and "Haskell Syntax Highlighting."
+Use this window to find, download, and install "Haskell" and "Haskell Syntax Highlighting."

-When you are ready to debug and run your program use Microsoft Powershell by selecting "Terminal" on the top left horizontal Menu toolbar on VSC and a response similar to the following will appear in the bottom center of VSC:
+a response similar to the following will appear in the bottom center of VSC:

 PowerShell 7.3.1